Second half of Edo Period (1615-1867)

 On this page is a comprehensive glossary of common terms related to samurai armor.

-Samurai accessories for sale.
+Miniature armor for sale.
 Price on application.
-Please include item stock number: acc-685
+Please include item stock number:685